MrSimsek/student-records-program/README.md

-# student_records_program
+# Student Records Program
-A program to keep students records database written in C.
+A program to keep students records database written in C. I will sell it to teachers.